apache/cordova-docs/www/docs/en/3.3.0/plugin_ref/spec.md

 ## _resource-file_ and _header-file_ Elements

-Like source files, but specifically for platforms such as iOS that distinguish between source files, headers, and resources.  <a href="../cordova/splashscreen/<a href="../cordova/splashscreen/splashscreen.show.html">splashscreen.show</a>.html">Example</a>s:
+Like source files, but specifically for platforms such as iOS that distinguish between source files, headers, and resources.
+Examples:

     <resource-file src="CDVFoo.bundle" />
     <resource-file src="CDVFooViewController.xib" />